You are here:

 Questions and Answers about Osteonecrosis (Avascular Necrosis)

-This booklet contains general information about ostenecrosis (avascular necrosis).
+This publication contains general information about ostenecrosis (avascular necrosis).
 It describes what osteonecrosis is, who is likely to develop it, and how it is diagnosed.
 It also explains the symptoms and treatments.
-At the end is a list of key words to help you understand the terms used in this booklet.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+At the end is a list of key words to help you understand the terms used in this publication.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.